AlexisZamara/HardModeRevamp/README.md

 - Unbreaking now harder to obtain at the Enchanting Table
   - minimum enchanting level increased to 13/25/37 from 8/13/21
   - enchanting books is now the only way to obtain Unbreaking III from the enchanting table

+#### Gameplay Changes
+- breaking a crop with a hoe automatically replants it using one of the dropped seeds
+- creeper explosions always cause blocks placed by a player to drop when destroyed
+  - the dropped items may still be destroyed by a different creeper explosion
+- night can no longer be skipped
+- respawning at a bed now spawns the player on the surface within a 128-block radius around the bed's location

 #### Hostile Mob Changes
 - all hostile mobs: